CrowdStrike/terraform-provider-crowdstrike/docs/resources/default_sensor_update_policy.md

 ### Required

 - `build` (String) Sensor build to use for the default sensor update policy.
+Use an empty string to turn off sensor version updates.
 - `platform_name` (String) Chooses which default sensor update policy to manage.
-(Windows, Mac, Linux)
+(Windows, Mac, Linux).
+Changing this value will require replacing the resource.
 - `schedule` (Attributes) Prohibit sensor updates during a set of time blocks. (see [below for nested schema](#nestedatt--schedule))

 ### Optional

 - `build_arm64` (String) Sensor arm64 build to use for the default sensor update policy (Linux only).
 Required if platform_name is Linux.
+Use an empty string to turn off sensor version updates.
 - `uninstall_protection` (Boolean) Enable uninstall protection.

 ### Read-Only